preethiramanujam/online-bank/README.md

                  │ Transaction │
                  └─────────────┘
 ```
+- Customer can create transactions on their account using account_id
+- Customer can retrieve all their accounts using customer_id.
+This will display balances of individual accounts.
 - Use of single endpoint for posting transactions.
 This is to avoid new endpoint per transactionType
     and to align to restful standards.

-## To do
+## Enhancements suggested
 Given the time constraints, the following are to be considered in future release:
 - Add security to endpoints
 - Replace h2 in memory with proper db instance